sandinmyjoints/zero-to-node/notes.md

   objects that encapsulate related code.
 * TtsArgs: Process the arguments from query string params to command line flags
 * TtsExec: Spawn the process and get its results
-* TtsCache: Look for audio for particular user input in cache.
+* TtsCache: Look for audio mp3 for some particular user input in cache.
 Serve it if it's there, otherwise store it.

 ## Slide 16 - S and D - How to use as middleware